 Healthy Hydrants Guidelines

-doubles in size about every 30 to 60* seconds
+Fire can doubles in size about every 15 to

 Does your hydrant work?
 Does you backup hydrant work?

 that your backup fire hydrant and your primary fire hydrant

 are in good working order than to leave it to someone else.